-- Completing your homework – Pupil homework will inform you about the topics we are learning about during that week.
-You can complete this in any way you like, many parents enjoy sending photos of their children at home to our Nursery Homework Email.
+- Completing your homework – Our homework will inform you about the topics we are learning about during that week.
+You can complete this in any way you like, may parents enjoy sending photos of their children at home to our Nursery homework email.

 - Additional activities will be sent home to help children with specific areas of focus to help them improve in class.

-- Talk about things you have done at home in both English and your home language to develop their language skills.
+- Talk about things you have done at home in both English and your home language to develop their language.

 - Developing maths at home, by continuously counting things you are using at home, and finding and recognising shapes.